 Become a Python Pro

-In addition to these top 10 Python libraries for data science, there are many other helpful python libraries ones that deserve to be looked at.
-And as a next step, if you are interested in learning and mastering data science with python, head onto Simpliearn’s Data Science with Python Certification Course.
+In addition to these top 20 Python libraries for data science, there are many other helpful python libraries ones that deserve to be looked at.
+And as a next step, if you are interested in learning and mastering data science with python, head onto Simpliearn’s Caltech Post Graduate Program in Data Science Course.
 Do explore the frequently asked Data Science interview question, and unlock your career as a data scientist!